BiondaR/not-just-timeseries/README.md

 ## ✨ Author

+**Bionda Rozin**

-**Bionda Rozin** — PhD Student in Computer Science, DEMAC/UNESP `bionda.rozin@unesp.br`
+PhD Student in Computer Science, DEMAC/UNESP

+`bionda.rozin@unesp.br`

 ---

 ## ✨ License

-Each repository carries its own license — check the individual repo before using it.
+Each repository carries its own license.
+Check the individual repo before using it.